Lovrom8/RSMods/docs/cable-drop-pedal.md

 authored reference instead of replacing it with A440.

 The pre-song tuner captures its expected pitches from the reference stamped at song load.
-With the reference builder hooked (Remastered September 2022), that stamp already carries the shift, so the tuner accepts the physically tuned guitar as the shifted tuning.
-On versions without a builder address (LP December 2024) the stamp stays authored and the tuner judges strings against the untransposed tuning; skip it with `DELETE` there.
+The hooked reference builder stamps the shifted value before the tuner reads it, so the tuner accepts the physically tuned guitar as the shifted tuning on both supported game versions.
 Do not follow the tuner's needle when it disagrees with your physical tuning — that would retune the guitar and then double the shift once the pedal engages.

 ## Emulated bass